 Full Professor at the Department of Cognitive Robotics, Faculty 3mE, Delft University of Technology, The Netherlands.

 My main research interest is the understanding of human behavior when we’re physically interacting with vehicles or tools, especially when these have some form of automation.
-In the past 16 years I learned a lot about designing and evaluating human-machine interaction, and published over a hundred scientific articles on haptics, shared control, human-automation interaction, tele-operation, design and evaluation of driver support systems, modeling of drivers and pilots, sensorimotor control, system identification, and much more.
+In the past 17 years I learned a lot about designing and evaluating human-machine interaction, and published over a hundred scientific articles on haptics, shared control, human-automation interaction, tele-operation, design and evaluation of driver support systems, modeling of drivers and pilots, sensorimotor control, system identification, and much more.
+I recently gave my inaugural address, outlining my past activities and research vision.

 I currently head the section of Human-Robot Interaction of the Cognitive Robotics Department, in my role of professor in Haptic Human-Robot Interaction.
 I have the pleasure of working with many inspiring scientists and students, on a number of research programmes funded by Nissan, Boeing, Renault and the Dutch Science Foundation NWO.
 Also, I’ve received two highly competitive personal grants: the VENI grant (2010) and the VIDI grant (2015).
 We build our own haptic devices, develop prototype interfaces in driving or flight simulators and evaluate that in human-in-the-loop experiments, and sometimes test our prototypes in the real world.